baraksu/SortDictionary/README.md

 ## The production process
 ### Writing the setIndexes proc
-Writing a proc that sets the indexes for each word, in the index arrays.
+In this step, I wrote a proc that sets the indexes for each word, in the index arrays.
+---
 ### Writing the findLowestWord proc
 Writing a proc that finds the index of the lowest word alphabetically, in the index arrays.
 ### Writing the takeStringInput proc